21 May 2020

 Ausgrid is committed to the health, safety and wellbeing of our customers and the communities we work in, our staff and their families.
 We are continuing to monitor the COVID-19 situation and adjust our plans and arrangements as advised by the Australian Government.

 We understand that many of you will have changing needs and situations.
 Our contact centre is available to discuss general enquiries, life support information or power supply issues on 13 13 65.

-As the situation changes, we will continue to work with our staff to meet their needs and the needs of our customers as best we can.
+Ausgrid is continuing to work with our staff to meet their needs and the needs of our customers as best we can.
 We have implemented a number of practice changes to the way we operate including:

 It is important this work is done now in case our workforce is impacted by the spread of COVID-19.
 For more information on this please see 'Prioritising Urgent Works'.